Skip to content

 └── index.js

-Then launches the app with OPEN_COWORK_DOWNSTREAM_ROOT=/etc/acme-cowork.
+Then launches the app with OPEN_COWORK_DOWNSTREAM_ROOT=/etc/example-cowork.

 Config merge order